nus-cs2103/website-base/admin/tutorials.md

 <div id="exchangeStudentTutorialSignup">

-**[Exchange students only] Registering for tutorials**
+**[Exchange students only] Registering for tutorials:**

-Exchange students need to use the ORATUT system to register for the tutorials.
+* Exchange students need to use the ORATUT system to register for the tutorials.
 You must have received the instructions from UG office on how/when to go about the registration process.
 If not, please talk to UG office.
 When we can see your appeal on ORATUT, we can allocate you to the tutorial slot.
 </div>